 Complete an annual fire safety statement

-The annual fire statement template and supporting guidelines can be found on the Department of Planning and Industry website.
+The annual fire statement template and supporting guidelines can be found on the Department of Planning and Environment website.

 Supplementary fire safety statements

 Sometimes a fire safety statement must be supplemented with an additional statement multiple times a year.
 The frequency will be stated on the premises’ fire-safety schedule.

 A supplementary fire safety statement applies to fire-control measures so it’s important that they must be certified more frequently than every 12 months.
 From 1 October 2017 building owners will need to choose a competent fire safety practitioner.